gorango/flowcraft/docs/guide/programmatic/patterns-loops.md

-# Recipes: Creating a Loop
+# Common Patterns: Creating Loops

 A common requirement in workflows is to perform an action repeatedly until a certain condition is met.
 While Flowcraft does not have a dedicated "loop" node, you can easily create loops by wiring a graph of nodes into a cycle.

-The key is to have a "decider" node that, based on some condition, either continues the loop or exits it.
+The key to this pattern is a "decider" node that, based on some condition in the `Context`, either returns an action to continue the loop or an action to exit it.

 ## The Pattern

 1.  **Action Node**: A node that performs the main work of the loop's body.
 2.  **Decider Node**: A node that checks a condition after the action is performed.
 3.  **Cyclical Connection**: The decider node connects back to the action node to continue the loop.
 4.  **Exit Connection**: The decider node connects to a different node to break the loop.

 ```mermaid
 graph TD